sa2c/CellProfiler-RunOnCluster/README.md

 A CellProfiler module for submitting batch jobs to a cluster running slurm.

 ## Installation
-### Windows and OS X
+### Windows

-Precompiled executables are provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases).
-These executables require that a Java Runtime Environtems is installed.
-You can download it for example form the [Java downloads page](https://www.java.com/en/download/).
+A precompiled executable is provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v0.0.2/CellProfiler.exe).
+These executables require that a Java Runtime Environment is installed.
+You can get one for example form the [Java downloads page](https://www.java.com/en/download/).

 ### Source Installation